Yiyang-Chen/phaser_templetes/2Dplatformer/docs/PROMPT.md

 RESOURCE MANAGEMENT:
 - Project uses unified resource system with `public/assets/game_config.json`
+- `game_config.json` will start with an empty file.
+So even if you want to use the same resource as listed in template, you need to register the resource again.
+Especially the resources (like audio and tilemap) that has another config file and reference to `game_config.json`.
 - All assets defined with resource keys, not hardcoded paths
 - Use remote configs via URL parameters when possible
 - CRITICAL: DO NOT manually edit `game_config.json`